m-abdullah-06/m-abdullah-06/README.md

 ## 🔥 Featured Projects

-### Ledger
+### Ledger - Finance Planner
 - Smart finance system to manage your finances
 - Clean and productivity-focused UI
 - Puter auth integration so your all data be saved in puter

-### 🤖 Visen AI Resume Analyzer
+### 🤖 Visen - AI Career Intelligence Platform
-- AI-powered resume analysis tool
+- AI-powered career intelligence platform
-- Helps users improve resume quality
+- Optimizes their resumes and simulate real interview experiences
 - Deployed & production ready

 ---